How does React work under the hood ? The Overview of React internals

 I gave it the name “Trigger” since all work is kicked off here.
 No matter it is initial mount

-or re-render caused by state hook, in this phase we are telling React runtime which part of
+or re-render caused by state hook.
+In this phase we are telling React runtime which part of

 the app needs to be rendered(scheduleUpdateOnFiber()